Lancashire Teaching Hospitals NHS Trust - Specialist Mobility Rehabilitation Centre

 The service is managed by Dr Fergus Jepson Consultant in Rehabilitation Medicine and Sue Charlesworth, Speciality Business Manager.

-The SMRC is part of the Surgery Division of Lancashire Teaching Hospitals NHS Trust and is a pioneering centre of excellence in the provision of Specialist Mobility Rehabilitation Services, attracting the most experienced innovative clinicians in the field.
+The SMRC is part of the Surgery Division of Lancashire Teaching Hospitals NHS Trust and is a pioneering centre of excellence in the provision of Specialist Mobility Rehabilitation Services, attracting the most experienced innovative clinicians.

 Patient groups include adults who have suffered traumatic injuries, military veterans, those who have lost limbs due to complications from pre-existing conditions, patients with degenerative conditions and paediatric patients with complex needs.